tjjlemaire/MorphoSONIC/NEURON_integration_strategies.md

 ### A custom connection scheme across NMODL and Python

-In order to work around that algorithmic discrepancy and provide more flexibility on the choice of the state variable governing intracellular coupling, we implemented a custom **definition of intracellular currents as a separate density mechanism**.
-That mechanism uses pointers that can be set to point to values of any state variable at the relevant section (either $v$ or a variable computed as part of another distributed membrane mechanism).
-It then computes the resulting intracellular current and normalizes it by the section's own membrane surface area in order to return a current density that is unit-consistent with other density mechanisms (such as ionic currents).
+In order to work around that algorithmic discrepancy and provide more flexibility on the choice of the state variable governing intracellular coupling, we implemented a custom **definition of intracellular currents as a separate point process**.
+That point-process uses pointers that can be set to point to values of any state variable at the relevant section (either $v$ or a variable computed as part of another distributed membrane mechanism).
+It then computes the resulting intracellular current (in nA).

 In order to facilitate section-connection with various coupling variables in a user-friendly manner, a `SeriesConnector` class was implemented that closely mimics *NEURON*'s built-in "connect" function, also called from within the Python interface.